+By

-By C.R.
+C.R.
 Hutton

-From the early years of this century, a periodic problem besetting development in Uganda has been shortage of labour, a shortage which was shared by the Baganda farmers who came to depend on hired labour.
+From the early years of this contury, a periodic problem besetting development in Uganda has been shortage of labour, a shortage which was shared by the Baganda farmers who came to depend on hired labour.
 From the 1920s this shortage was met by increasing immigration of ;abour from countries bordering on Uganda, notably Ruanda-Urundi, by revruiting agencies and by a growing flow of immigrants from West Nile, Kigezi and Ankole and later from other areas of Uganda.
 (Powesland 1954)

 From the middle 1950s the annual reports of the Labour Department begin to mention periodic surpluses of unskilled labour in towns, co-existing with shortages of labour elsewhere.
 The last reports of 1959 and 1960 speak of a general surplus of all labour in towns, except the most highly skilled, and of growing numb ers of school leavers coming onto the labour market with inadequate qualifications for the rising standards expected by employers.
-The reports qualify this by adding that unemploymen t was not a serious urban problem because the unemployed were able to return to their homes when they failed to find work.
+The reports qualify this by adding that unemployment was not a serious urban problem because the unemployed were able to return to their homes when they failed to find work.

 Over the last ten years, for a number of reasons, employment in Uganda had been increasing at a slower rate than the growth of production.
-In addition to a general trend away from labour intensive industries, there has been some reduction in the labour required per unit of output, substitution of capital for labour, which together with increases in minimum wages and the employment of better trained labour have resulted in a narrowed wage structure at a time when there has been rapid increase in population, and a growing number of boys leaving school with no particular skills.
+In addition to a general trend away from labour intensive industries, there has been some reduction in the labour required per unit of output, substitution of capital for labour, which together with increases in miniaun wages and the employment of better trained labour have resulted in a narrowed wage structure at a time when there has been repid increase in population, and a growing number of boys leaving school with no particular skills.
 (Clark, Baryaruha, Rado and Van Arkadie 1965)

-In view of the existence of a body of surplus unskilled labour, a form of unemployment can be said to exist:

-at least in the major towns.
+In view of the existence of a body of surplus unskilled labour, a form of unemployment can be said to exist : , at least in the major towns.
 Unemployment in Uganda, however, must be set in the context of a predominately agricultural economy, and there is some danger of imposing industrial Western concepts onto a situation in which they are not entirely appropriate.
-It is necessary, therefore, to consider the 'forms of unemployment which exist, and the levels on which they are found.
+It is necessary, therefore, to consider the .' forms of unemployment which exist, and the levels on which they are found.

-Lack of employment in Uganda takes the following forms:

-a) Urban unemployment:

-a man in town is unemployed if he is willing to work, actively seeking employment and has abandoned all alternative forms of occupation in order to look for work, even though he may not have left his home.
+Lack of employment in Uganda takes the following forms:a) Urban unemployment: a man in town is unemployed if he is willing to work, actively seeking employment and has abandoned all alternative forms of occupation in order to look for work, even though he may not have left his home. this is both a rural and an urban phenomenon, and may take two forms is being absorbed by the agricultural sector.